sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 A map of atoms: %{Charles: "Dickens", Jane: "Austen", Marcel: "Proust", Oscar: "Wilde"}
 ```

-Maps have multiple methods we can use to interact with its keys, values and structure:
+Maps have multiple methods we can use to interact with its keys, values, and structure:

 ##### **Code**
 ```Elixir